Artisan Sourdough Bread

 which gives it its sour taste and pungent smell

 Note: the actual nutrient content of ACV (vitamins, minerals, enzymes, phytochemicals and pectin) cannot be easily established.
 Fortunately, this doesn’t actually matter.
-You don’t take ACV to get nourishment from the product.
+You don’t take Apple Cider Vinegar to get nourishment from the product.
 You take ACV so you can get the nutrients from your food!

-If you’re currently imbibing ACV, or you’ve been thinking about it, here are some of the words that should feature on the label on your bottle of sour wine:
+If you’re currently imbibing Apple Cider Vinegar, or you’ve been thinking about it, here are some of the words that should feature on the label on your bottle of sour wine: